 (Net of Aggregate Debit Balance)

 |$20,000 - $49,999||2.250%||1.625%||1.000%||0.625%|

 |$50,000 - $99,999||1.625%||1.125%||0.625%||0.250%|

 |$100,000 - $249,999||1.000%||0.625%||0.250%||0.125%|

 “Household Accounts” refers to your individual and joint accounts, and accounts related to you that share the same address and, at your request, are consolidated for statement mailing purposes.

 How Your Interest Rate is Determined

 As mentioned above, the interest rate applicable to a particular margin account is equal to the Base Rate as adjusted by a Specified Percentage.
-The Base Rate is set by Baird by reference to a number of factors, which may include commercially recognized interest rates (such as the broker call rate, the prime rate, the fed funds rate and/or LIBOR), Baird’s cost of capital, industry conditions relating to extension of margin credit, and general market and competitive considerations.
+The Base Rate is set by Baird by reference to a number of factors, which may include commercially recognized interest rates (such as the broker call rate, the prime rate, the fed funds rate and/or SOFR), Baird’s cost of capital, industry conditions relating to extension of margin credit, and general market and competitive considerations.
 Baird may change the Base Rate at any time without specific notice to you.
 A change in the Base Rate will generally be reflected in the daily interest that is charged to your account beginning on the first business day following the change and will be disclosed on your Baird client statement.